 8. Measure your content performance and adapt

-As your publish your content, check your stats and evaluate how well certain posts perform.
+As you publish your content, check your stats and evaluate how well certain posts perform.
 For instance, maybe your audience prefers short listicles to long blog posts; or maybe they want more videos and less photos.
 Whatever the results may be, don’t be afraid to make adjustments accordingly and experiment with new ideas.

 Content marketing is a great way to engage and connect with your target consumers while establishing yourself as a reliable source in your field.
 Building and maintaining a content calendar will help you achieve your marketing goals with ease while developing and assessing your strategy as you go.